 - Stay under the speed limit – at high speeds, an extra 5 km/h can drop fuel efficiency.

 - Drive the first few minutes with your window down so that hot air escapes your car.
 This means the air conditioner works less hard to cool the air inside.

 - Drive in the most efficient gear, not too high or too low

 - Keep the weight down – don’t carry lots of things you don’t need in your car.
 Heavy cars need more fuel to go the same distance as light cars.

-This doesn’t mean you can’t eat your meat, it just means you should really eat less.
+This doesn’t mean you can’t eat your meat, it just means you should consider eating less.
 If the roast is cooked and on the table don’t let the beast go to waste do it justice and devour every last morsel.
 But keep in mind the ecological footprint that goes with your consumption and consider taking on a few veggie protein meals a week in place of your meat protein.
 If this is something you would like to look into I personally recommend the ‘The Truth About Meat‘ as a non-preachy or emotive look at meat consumption as you won’t feel guilted about your decision at the end of it if you do decide to continue eating meat protein.

 However, there are a few things you can do to make your journey a little more ‘eco’:

 - On landing, buy local.
-Supporting the local economy is the best way to ‘give back’ to the places you are visiting.
+Supporting the local economy and culture is the best way to ‘give back’ to the places you are visiting.
 Step away from the McDonalds burger and head to a local cafe instead!

-- and finally, buy Carbon offsets if offered.
+- And finally, buy Carbon offsets if offered.

 If you like this post you might also like to check out: